 Stonehouse wrote and produced many of the videos, print pieces, and media contact templates available on the page.
 One example is the social media PSAs, which were designed to be 15-20 seconds long for social media.
 The Leave Your Phone Alone PSA applies the distracted driving prevention message to the context of driver actions when passing an emergency response scene.
 In just a few seconds, making it perfect for posting and sharing, viewers learn what NOT to do when passing an emergency incident.
 The goal is for motorists to respond to the need to keep responders safe and protect victims’ privacy by passing the incident without using their phones, to text, take photos, or shoot video.
 Since the Leave Your Phone Alone PSA was released, it has over 1000 views.

-Script to Screen Video Production, Web Development, Content Managed Web Sites (CMS), Mobile Web Sites, Post Production- Television and Corporate Program Editing, Graphic Design and Animation, HD Video Production and much more.
+Video Production, Web Development, Content Managed Web Sites (CMS), Mobile Web Design, Post Production- Television and Corporate Program Editing, Graphic Design and Animation, HD Video Production and much more.